sfwatanabe/javafx_appointments/README.txt

   through the customer table.

 Discussion of Lambda References:
-  Comments and explanations can be found within the javadoc comments for each of the following methods:
+  Comments and explanations can be found within the javadoc comments by searching Lambda for each of the following methods:
+    * view_controller.MainViewController.initialize
+    * view_controller.MainViewController.apptViewRadio
-    * utils.ControlValidation.checkEmptySelections
+    * view_controller.CustomerViewController.initialize
     * view_controller.AppointmentViewController.initialize
     * view_controller.AppointmentViewController.initAppointmentData
-    * view_controller.CustomerViewController.initialize
-    * view_controller.MainViewController.initialize
-    * view_controller.MainViewController.apptViewRadio
+    * utils.ControlValidation.checkEmptySelections

 Javadoc:
   Located in root under Javadocs directory.